-Available Open Access under CC-BY-NC licence.
-Based on ground-breaking original research, this book provides a comprehensive account of the issues surrounding pregnancy and parenthood for young people in and leaving care.
+EPDF and EPUB available Open Access under CC-BY-NC licence.
+Based on groundbreaking original research, this book provides a comprehensive account of the issues surrounding pregnancy and parenthood for young people in and leaving care.

 Featuring the voices of care-experienced parents, together with reflections from practitioners, it offers valuable insights into the issues facing this group.
-Using qualitative data to explore why parenthood for young people in and leaving care is such an urgent issue, this book shows what can be learned from their experiences in order to improve outcomes for parents and children in the future.
+Using qualitative data to explore why parenthood is such an important issue for young people in and leaving care, this book shows what can be learned from their experiences in order to improve outcomes for parents and children in the future.

-The author highlights their practical and emotional needs and gives clear advice for practitioners on how these might be better addressed through key summary points and accessible ideas.
+The author highlights the practical and emotional needs of care-experienced parents and gives clear advice for practitioners on how these needs might be better addressed through summary points, practice guidance and recommendations for policy and practice.

-"Brings to light the experience of parenting whilst having to navigate the care system or leaving care services, providing insight into what constituents effective practice and meaningful support."
-Caroline Cresswell, Rees Centre, University of Oxford
+"Brings to light the experience of parenting whilst having to navigate the care system or leaving care services, providing insight into what constitutes effective practice and meaningful support."
+Caroline Cresswell, University of Oxford

-Louise Roberts is a Lecturer in Social Work at Cardiff University.
+Louise Roberts is Lecturer in Social Work at Cardiff University.

 Early pregnancy risk and missed opportunities to plan for parenthood